About Viiflow¶

 p.wakes[0].delta # Boundary layer displacement used

 The gradients are split into partial and total gradients.
-Viiflow solves the inviscid equations together with the viscous boundary layer equations by using a Newton method to set res to 0 using the gradient of the residual with respect to the variables x.
+Viiflow solves the inviscid equations together with the viscous boundary layer equations by using a Newton method to set res to 0 (or small enough) using the gradient of the residual with respect to the variables x.
 At each iteration, a step is given by dx=inv(grad)*res.
 At convergence, res should be sufficiently close to 0.
 At every iteration, we can also get the gradient of the residual or any other quantity with respect to other variables, such as the angle of attack or the virtual displacements.
 These gradients are within the partial structure.
 These are used e.g. in the Fluid-Structure Interaction notebook, where a common solver is used to drive the viiflow res and a structural equation to 0 at the same time.

 However, usually one lets viiflow converge to a solution of the fluid dynamics equations and is only interested in the outcome of a converged solution.
 In this case, the total gradients need to be used, which return the sensitivity of a converged solution.